 - A person riding a bicycle on a sidewalk or multi-use trail shall yield the right of way to pedestrians.

 - A person riding a bicycle through a multi-use or cycle crossing shall yield the right-of-way to vehicles unless right-of-way is otherwise indicated by a traffic control device.

 - Only persons operating bicycles and non-motorized vehicles are permitted in exclusive bicycle lanes with some exceptions that include: (a) a pedestrian on foot crossing the exclusive bicycle lane; (b) a pedestrian using a mobility aid.

 - Vehicles are not allowed to idle for longer than 5 minutes anywhere within the town.

-- Vehicles parked on the street must be moved every 72 hours or they are considered to be abandoned and may be towed.
+- Vehicles parked on the street must be moved every 72 hours are considered to be abandoned and may be towed.

 - Vehicles leaking fluid onto the street may be towed away at the expense of the owner.

 - Vehicles with a capacity of more than 15 people can only park in designated locations.